MinimumViablePerson/podfonts/README.md

 Last modified: 18/04/2019

-Podfonts was created by [WhiteFish Creative Ltd](https://whitefishcreative.co.uk/) (The **Company**) The Company registered in England and Wales with company number 11042372
+Podfonts was created by [WhiteFish Creative Ltd](https://whitefishcreative.co.uk/) (The **Company**) The Company registered in England and Wales with company number 11042372.

 Podfonts is available under the Creative Commons Attribution 4.0 International License.

 ## Overview

-The [cc-by-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license permits almost any use subject to providing credit and license notice
+The [cc-by-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license permits almost any use subject to providing credit and license notice.

 ## Usage of Podfonts